-- I. Comprehensive arrhythmia panels (81413, 81414, 0237U) are considered medically necessary when: - A. The member/enrollee meets one of the following: - 1.
-The member/enrollee has a first-degree relative with sudden cardiac death (SCD) or sudden unexplained death (SUD) before age 50 years, OR - 2.
-The member/enrollee has a first-degree relative with sudden cardiac death (SCD) at age 50 years or older, AND - a) The deceased individual had family history of premature SCD, OR - b) The deceased individual's death is suspicious for genetic heart disease, OR, - B. The member/enrollee has aborted sudden cardiac death, AND - 1.
+- I. Comprehensive arrhythmia panels (0237U, 81413, 81414) are considered medically necessary when: - A. The member meets one of the following: - 1.
+The member has a first-degree relative with sudden cardiac death (SCD) or sudden unexplained death (SUD) before age 50 years, OR - 2.
+The member has a first-degree relative with sudden cardiac death (SCD) at age 50 years or older, AND - a) The deceased individual had family history of premature SCD, OR - b) The deceased individual's death is suspicious for genetic heart disease, OR - B. The member has unexplained sudden cardiac arrest, AND - 1.
 Clinical tests were non-diagnostic for reversible, ischemic, or structural causes (e.g., ECG, cardiac stress tests, echocardiogram, intravenous pharmacologic provocation testing). - II.
-Comprehensive arrhythmia panels (81413, 81414, 0237U) are considered investigational for all other indications.
+Comprehensive arrhythmia panels (0237U, 81413, 81414) are considered investigational for all other indications.